syedalim1/health-wise-tamil-ai/FIREBASE_SETUP.md

 1. Run the application
 2. Enable notifications when prompted
-3. Add a medication reminder
+3. Add a Medication Care
 4. When the reminder time comes, you should receive a notification both in the browser and as a Firebase Cloud Message

 ## Troubleshooting